-Flipkart, the e-commerce giant of India is founded by two ex-Amazonians Sachin & Binny Bansal.
-So clearly Amazon was the inspiration behind its inception.
-So much so that even Flipkart began as a bookstore.
+Flipkart, the e-commerce giant of India is founded by two ex-Amazonians Sachin and Binny Bansal.
+Amazon was the inspiration behind the inception of Flipkart, which initially began as a bookstore.

 How many startups are there in India currently?

 India has around 50k startups going by the latest govt stats.
-Out of these, nearly 10% are tech based startups making India 3rd largest startup ecosystem in the world.
+Out of these, nearly 10% are tech-based startups making India the 3rd largest startup ecosystem in the world.

 Why do most startups fail?

-Approximately only 10% startups succeed while 90% fail in general.
-Why do they fail is a matter of in depth research.
+Approximately only 10% of startups succeed while 90% fail in general.
+Why do they fail is a matter of in-depth research.
 Few arresting reasons would be fund crunch, lack of product/market research and an unviable business model.

 Why was Flipkart sold?

-Apart from the Walmart’s $16B lucrative deal which they couldn’t turn down, why did the founders decide to sell it, is open to assumptions & theories.
+Apart from Walmart’s $16B lucrative deal which they couldn’t turn down, why did the founders decide to sell it, is open to assumptions and theories?